flesch/ant.js/README.md

 # ant.js

-Using the `<antjs:property/>` task, you're able to reformat the "value" attribute of a project's property before it is set.
-The `ant.js` file is where you'll hook each property and define the value.
+This is a loose framework using `<scriptdef>` to extend [Apache Ant](http://ant.apache.org/).

-The magic happens by using the [Apache Ant](http://ant.apache.org/) API to set properties.
+`ant.js` provides the `<antjs:property/>` task, where you're able to reformat the "value" attribute of a project's property before it is set using the Ant API.

-Normally in Apache Ant, you can set properties using this syntax:
+Normally in Ant, you can set properties using this syntax:

     <property name="environment" value="DEVELOPMENT"/>